zarusz/SlimMessageBus/docs/intro.md

 // var res = await bus.Send<SomeResponse, SomeRequest>(req); // Option 2 - without marker interface
 ```

-> The marker interface `IRequestMessage<TResponse>` helps to avoid having to specify the request and response types in the `IMessageBus.Send()` method.
+> The marker interface `IRequest<TResponse>` helps to avoid having to specify the request and response types in the `IMessageBus.Send()` method.
 There is no other difference.

 ### Consume the request message (the request handler)